IniongunIsaac/Gokada-ATM-iOS/README.md

 ### How to run(installation):

-Clone this repository and open the source file using XCode and run the project via the XCode Simulator or a connected physical device.
+Clone this repository and open the source file using XCode and run the project on the XCode Simulator or a connected physical device.

 ### Note: